lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 - _[Managing Humans: Biting and Humorous Tales of a Software Engineering Manager](https://www.google.com/search?q=managing+humans+by+rands)_ by Rands.
 Lessons from Michael Lopp, a.k.a.
 Rands, an engineering leader who has served Palantir, Apple, Pinterest and Slack.
 Quite an enjoyable read as the title suggests.
 - _[Dynamic Reteaming: The Art and Wisdom of Changing Teams](https://www.google.com/search?q=dynamic+reteaming)_ by Heidi Helfand.
 Patterns for making and breaking teams.
 - _[Team Topologies](https://www.google.com/search?q=team+topologies)_ by Manuel Pais and Matthew Skelton.
 Describes how to organise teams for fast delivery of software.
 - _[Mythical Man Month](https://www.google.com/search?q=mythical+man+month)_ by Fred Brooks.
-Written in 1975, the book is themed around Brooks Law, that adding people to a late software project only makes it later.
+Brooks said in 1975 that adding people to a late software project only makes it later.
+Sadly he passed away recently (in 2022).
 - _[The DevOps Handbook](https://www.google.com/search?q=the+devops+handbook)_ by Gene Kim, Jez Humble, Debois, and Willis.
 Describes the idea and principles behind DevOps.
 A good accompaniment to _The Phoenix Project_.
 I particularly like the first few chapters which discuss value stream mapping and the Three Ways -- Flow, Feedback and Continuous Learning.

 ### Lean
 - _[The Goal](https://www.google.com/search?q=the+goal+by+eliyahu+goldratt)_ by Eliyahu Goldratt.
 Tells the fictional story of a manager who has three months to turn around his flailing factory or get shut down.
 Brilliant book and a great way to learn about _The Theory of Constraints_.
 - _[Toyota Kata](https://www.google.com/search?q=toyota+kata+by+mike+rother)_ by Mike Rother.
 How Toyota built a systematic process for continuously learning and improving.
+- _[Toyota Production System](https://www.google.com/search?q=toyota+production+system+by+taiichi+ohno)_ by Taiichi Ohno.
+Taiichi, a manager at Toyota, is considered the father of TPS.
+This is the story of lean manufacturing in his words.
 - _[Principles of Product Development Flow](https://www.google.com/search?q=principles+of+product+development+flow)_ by Donald Reinertsen.
 Slightly advanced reading, but highly recommended.
 It builds on top of lean manufacturing (maybe study lean theory first) with ideas from economics, telecommunication, queueing theory and military science.
 I am reading it for the second time at the time of writing.
-- _[Toyota Production System](https://www.google.com/search?q=toyota+production+system+by+taiichi+ohno)_ by Taiichi Ohno.
-Taiichi, a manager at Toyota, is considered the father of TPS.
-This is the story of lean manufacturing in his words.

 ### Philosophy
 - _[Meditations](https://www.google.com/search?q=meditations+by+marcus+aurelius)_ by Marcus Aurelius.
 The personal diary of a Roman Emperor where he penned thoughts on how to live a good life.
 It is one of the [passages](https://lamak-qaizar.github.io/2022/11/03/when-you-wake-up-in-the-morning.html) from this book that got me studying the stoic school of philosophy.